iotexproject/dev-portal-content/academy/trusted-location-ethdenver-2023.md

 ## The ClaimVerifier Component

 This component is in charge of orchestrating the API call and, in turn, determining whether or not to call the smart contract.

-Let's start by importing everything we need to make this work:
+Let's open `ClaimVerifier.tsx` in the `Components` directory and start by importing everything we need to make this work:

 ```typescript
 import { useSignMessage, useAccount } from "wagmi";